wbamberg/idl-reference/docs/nsIParentRedirectingChannel.md

 URI.
 The implementation is responsible for calling the redirect observers
 on the child process and provide the decision result to the callback.

-@param newChannelId
-   id of the redirect channel obtained from nsIRedirectChannelRegistrar.
-@param newURI
-   the URI we redirect to
-@param callback
-   redirect result callback, usage is compatible with how
-   nsIChannelEventSink defines it

 #### Parameters ####